 For those who have been convicted in error, it can feel like there is no hope.
 This is where your skilled attorney can make sure that you get the assistance that you need to help clear your name and clear your record.
 Being able to work, hold public office, get a driver’s license again and more are the results of an effective effort on the part of your attorney.

 Always make sure that you secure an attorney as soon as you have been convicted of a crime to make certain that you get access to the support you need during the clemency process.
-At The Lopez Law Group, we can provide you with a free consultation about your case and let you know what to expect from the clemency application process.
+At The Lopez Law Group, we can provide you with a case evaluation about your case and let you know what to expect from the clemency application process.